Denali–Mount McKinley naming dispute: Reactions to name change

 Ohio Republicans were critical of the renaming.
-John Boehner, who served as Speaker of the United States House of Representatives and a Representative from Ohio at the time that the name change was announced, said he was "deeply disappointed" by the change, while Regula, who had retired by the time the name change was announced, commented that Obama "thinks he is a dictator".
+John Boehner, a Representative from Ohio who served as Speaker of the United States House of Representatives at the time of the name change, said he was "deeply disappointed" by the change, while Regula, who had retired by the time of the name change, commented that Obama "thinks he is a dictator".
 Presidential candidate Donald Trump called the name change a "great insult to Ohio" and vowed to reverse the decision if elected.
 All 13 Republican members of Ohio's congressional delegation signed a letter of complaint denouncing the "troubling" action of the Obama administration: "William McKinley's legacy has been tarnished by a political stunt."
 U.S. Representative Mike Turner of Ohio vowed to fight the change: "I'm certain [Obama] didn't notify President McKinley's descendants, who find this outrageous."
-Not all the state's elected Republicans agreed, however, such as Ohio Secretary of State Jon A. Husted: "I wouldn't want people from Alaska telling me what things in Ohio should be.
-So I guess we shouldn't tell people from Alaska what they should do in their own state."
+Not all the state's elected Republicans agreed, however, such as Ohio Secretary of State Jon A. Husted:

+I wouldn't want people from Alaska telling me what things in Ohio should be.
+So I guess we shouldn't tell people from Alaska what they should do in their own state.

-In February 2015, in response to the objections from Ohio, Senator Lisa Murkowski of Alaska, a Republican, said: "There's a lot of things in Ohio that are already named after McKinley.
-This is no affront to our former president; this is all about ensuring that respect for the land and respect for the native people of the region is afforded."
+In February 2015, in response to the objections from Ohio, Senator Lisa Murkowski of Alaska, a Republican, said:

+There's a lot of things in Ohio that are already named after McKinley.
+This is no affront to our former president; this is all about ensuring that respect for the land and respect for the native people of the region is afforded.